 Monitoring spore strips are typically sold in packs.
 The price for a pack of 100 spore strips is usually between $200-$600.
 The size of a spore strip also varies, typically ranging between 4 and 8 inches.

 Biological indicators are currently the most effective way of assessing whether an environment is sterile or not.
 It is likely that in the near future enzyme indicators will replace biological indicators, as they are thought to provide a higher level of accuracy.

-Sanitary landfills are a staple of the US waste disposal system in the United States and many countries.
-The idea is that the waste will stay in the landfill and not harm the environment until it has degraded to a sufficient level that it is safe.
-The engineering of these landfills is pretty worked out now.
+Sanitary landfills are a staple of the waste disposal system in the United States and many countries.
+The idea is that the waste will stay in the landfill and hence not harm the environment until it has degraded to a sufficient level that it is safe.
+The engineering of these landfills is pretty well worked out now.
 A plastic liner or liners underlies the waste.
 Waste is deposited in layers and soil from the local area is put on top of the waste.
 Then another layer of waste goes on top of the soil and another layer of soil on top of that.
-Different landfill designs have different numbers of layers and the shape discourages waste or leachate from migrating away from the landfill.
+Different landfill designs employ different numbers of layers.
+The shape of the deposit discourages waste and leachate from migrating away from the landfill.
 The plastic liner and configuration of the layers provides "hydrogeological isolation," so leachate (water that has flowed through the waste) does not enter the aquifer and general groundwater in the area.

-Most sanitary landfills also have on-side staff, vertical vents to prevent build-up off off-gas, and monitoring of air emissions.
+Most sanitary landfills also have on-site staff, vertical vents to prevent build-up off off-gas, and monitoring of air emissions.
 We have another page on landfills for disposal of medical waste.